The Haverford College Honor Code

 Section 3.03 Jurisdiction

 The Honor Code applies to every aspect of student life at Haverford College, academic or social.
 All students at Haverford, including Bryn Mawr, Swarthmore and University of Pennsylvania students enrolled in Haverford courses, are obligated to adhere to the Code, and are under its jurisdiction while on this campus and while doing work for Haverford courses.
-Haverford students studying at other institutions are similarly compelled to conduct themselves in accordance with the Code.
+Haverford students enrolled in courses at or physically on the campus of other institutions are similarly compelled to conduct themselves in accordance with both the Haverford Honor Code and the expectations of the institution in question.
+For example, Haverford students taking courses at Bryn Mawr must also abide by Bryn Mawr’s Honor Code.

 Our community also includes the faculty, staff, and administration.
 For this reason, the student body asks that these members of the community work with us in the spirit of the Code.